Methodology, Parameters, and Calculations

 This chart shows the assumed probability distribution for this parameter.
 The shaded region represents the 95% confidence interval where we expect the true value to fall.

-Global Daily Deaths from Disease and Aging: 150k deaths/day
+Global Daily Deaths from Disease and Aging: 150 thousand deaths/day

 Total global deaths per day from all disease and aging (WHO Global Burden of Disease 2024)